Av164/go_jane/README.md

 -------|--------|------------- |
 10 | A10C43 | 43 |

-The select campaign ID	and the URL for the ad is returnedin the response.
+The select campaign ID	and the URL for the ad is returned in the response.

 `{"campaign_id":43, "impression_url":"http://localhost:8080/A10C43"}`
 `